jaxolv/global-terrorism-events/README.md

-This project also has a portuguese version: [Leia em Português](docs/README-PT-BR.md)
+This project also has a portuguese version: :brazil: [Leia em Português](docs/README-PT-BR.md)

 # 🌍 Terrorist Attacks Around the World